munkireport/munkireport-php/docs/authorization.md

 http://example.com/index.php?/auth/set_session_props/1
 ```

-## Authorizations
+## Authorizations (topic for developers)

-and there are two authorizations enabled:
+There are two authorizations enabled:

 * global - view everything
 * delete_machine - be able to delete a machine from the database

 By default, users with the **admin** role have the 'global' and the 'delete_machine' authorization. users with the **manager** role only have the 'delete_machine' authorization.
 You can override the authorizations in config.php, but don't do that unless you know what you are doing!
+Developers can use the $conf['authorization'] array to create new authorizations based on role.